DETAILED ACTION

 Regarding claim 3; Kobrinsky and Whaley teach and/or suggest the electronic package of claim 2 as applied above.
 Before the effective filing date of the present invention, a person of ordinary skill in the art would have found it obvious to use an FAU taught by Whaley as each of the plurality of FAUs, wherein the FAUs of Whaley comprise the base and the protrusion as discussed above with respect to claim 1 for the purpose of incorporating a known, readily available FAU having a plurality of fibers and a reflective coupler to form each FAU, since the FAU of Whaley is known alternatives FAU in the prior art and one of ordinary skill could have combined the elements by known coupling methods with no change in their respective functions to yield predictable results.
 KSR International Co. v.
 Teleflex Inc., 550 U.S. 398, 82 USPQ2d 1385 (2007).

-Regarding claim 4; Kobrinsky and Whaley teach and/or suggest the electronic package of claim 2, wherein the FAU and a third FAU are separated by a second FAU (see the arrangement of Figure 10, wherein at least a first and third FAU are separated by a second FAU, the first and third FAUs being on different sides of the illustrated arrangement; the examiner notes that the provision of three or more FAUs and corresponding PLCs on one side of the arrangement is within the level of ordinary skill in the art, although not specifically required by the present language of claim 4, and would not constitute allowable subject matter), wherein the third FAU comprises the base and the protrusion (as discussed above with respect to claim 3, each FAU, as suggested by the teachings of Whaley, includes a base and a protrusion).
+Regarding claim 4; Kobrinsky and Whaley teach and/or suggest the electronic package of claim 2, wherein the plurality of FUS including a first FAU and a third FAU separated by a second FAU (see the arrangement of Figure 10, wherein at least a first and third FAU are separated by a second FAU, the first and third FAUs being on different sides of the illustrated arrangement; the examiner notes that the provision of three or more FAUs and corresponding PLCs on one side of the arrangement is within the level of ordinary skill in the art, although not specifically required by the present language of claim 4, and would not constitute allowable subject matter), wherein the second FAU comprises the base and the protrusion (as discussed above with respect to claim 3, each FAU, as suggested by the teachings of Whaley, includes a base and a protrusion).

 Regarding claim 6; Kobrinsky and Whaley teach and/or suggest the electronic package of claim 2, but do not specify that a gap between individual FAUs in the plurality of FAUs (see Figure 10 of Kobrinsky) is approximately 100μm or less.
 Before the effective filing date of the present invention, a person of ordinary skill in the art would have found it obvious to adjust a gap between individual FAUs to allow for the FAUs to be positioned and aligned with PLCs without damage to the FAUs and/or the PLCs and to mitigate unwanted signal interference while providing a compact arrangement of elements, including approximately 100μm or less, since adjusting the gap size to a desired value would not appear to provide any novel or unexpected advantages, since such a modification would have involved a mere change in the size of a component and it has been held that a change in size is generally recognized in as being within the level of ordinary skill in the art (In re Rose, 105 USPQ 237 (CCPA 1955)) and that, where the only difference between the prior art and the claims is a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device is not patentably distinct from the prior art device (In re Gardner v.
 TEC Systems, Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 USPQ 232 (1984)), since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art (In re Aller, 105 USPQ 233), and since it has been held that discovering an optimum value of a result effective variable involves only routine skill in the art (In re Boesch, 617 F.2d 272, 205 USPQ 215 (CCPA 1980)).